Why (Some) Associations Struggle with Online Communities

 Big Quotes

-“[For associations, it is normal for] the community management duties get divided up among several staff.
+“[For associations, it is normal for] the community management duties [to] get divided up among several staff.
 The problem is, if everyone’s in charge of the community, then no one’s in charge of the community.” -@bkmcae

 “My best clients are the ones who have a full-time community manager.
 The ones who struggle more are those who have either taken the Field of Dreams approach or outsourced it to volunteers to say, ‘Hey, this is your job.
 We’re just going to ask you to keep an eye on things when you have time to do it.’
 That doesn’t work.
 The bottom line is my clients who have full-time community managers, far out perform those who can’t allocate a full-time community manager.” -@bkmcae